-The same webpage lists the procedures to follow to attempt to transfer credit, which requires approval of both the department in question and the College.
+The College outlines procedures to follow to attempt to transfer credit, which requires approval of both the department in question and the College.

 - The Department of Sociology does not approve transfer credits from all four-year colleges that offer sociology courses.